wealthscope/wealthscope-partner-sdk/README.md

 }
 ```

 The JWT token will be verified on Wealthscope's API.
-Authentication will be performed based on verification of the JWT via the RSA SHA-512 public key shared by the client with Wealthscope during the registration process.
+Authentication will be performed based on verification of the JWT via the RSA SHA-512 public key during the registration process.

 If authentication is successful, the main application will load inside the iFrame.